mtheeb/csc583-midterm/README.md

 # csc583-midterm

-hey @mtheeb did you see #1 please deal with it.
+Hey @mtheeb did you see #1 please deal with it.